Kartoffelaufauf/shrdlite-course-project/README-SHRDLITE.md

 The algorithm is implemented using a priority queue, in which we store custom queue elements that in turn store a node and the various cost values associated with that particular node (e.i. g and f costs) as well as a reference to a parent node (e.i. another custom queue element).
 This, in the end, results in a linked list which we walk through to get the final path from the start node to the goal node.

 ## Interpreter
-The interpreter implementation is pretty straight forward (excluding the extensions, explained in more detail in another section).
+The interpreter implementation (excluding the extensions, explained in more detail in another section) is pretty straight forward.
 The "magic" happens in the inner functions *getEntities* and *isValid*.
 The function *getEntities* returns all entities in the world that fulfill a specific condition and is implemented recursively to be able to handle more complex conditions.
 The function *isValid* returns whether or not a specific relation is valid between two entities, making sure the interpretations returned by the interpreter is indeed valid.

 ## Planner
-TODO: PlannerGraph (+ outgoingEdges), PlannerNode, goal, heuristics, aStarSearch
+The implementation of the planner mainly consists of searching, using the function *aStarSearch*, for a state that fulfills the user's request.
+The way we did this is by first creating the new class *PlannerGraph* which has the function *outgoingEdges*.
+The function *outgoingEdges* returns, given a *PlannerNode*, all *valid* states that the state can transform into.

+The class *PlannerNode* is a new class that functions as a wrapper for a world state.

+Also, the search requires a *goal function*, which we named *goal*.
+It takes a *PlannerNode* and returns whether the embedded world state of the node fulfills all the conditions in *any* of the interpretations.

+Then we have the *heuristics function*, which we named *heuristics*.
+It takes a *PlannerNode* and returns the *lowest* approximate cost of reaching *any* of the valid world goal states, from the world state embedded in the *PlannerNode*.
+The calculations are pretty complicated and take, among other things, the stack heights into account.

-# Files changed
+## Files changed
 * Graph.ts
 * Interpreter.ts
 * Planner.ts